 - Customize the look and feel the entire learning experience (via a custom LMS)

 - Design and produce highly interactive content that combines text, animations, audio, video, assessments and more

 - Integrate with your existing software stack via LMS integrations

 - Easily give course access to admins and learners and manage your online community

 - Track learner engagement through a robust analytics dashboard

-As elearning content development becomes more democratized, there is an opportunity for cloud solutions to optimize their authoring functionalities to match the sophistication of a tool like Captivate or Storyline.
+As eLearning content development becomes more democratized, there's an opportunity for cloud solutions to optimize their authoring functionalities to match the sophistication of a tool like Captivate or Storyline.
 Some LMSs are already moving in this direction.